rmit-ir/GRAG-LiveRAG/LiveRAG_May_12.md

 1. If you hit AI71 rate limits, you can reduce `--num-threads`.
 2. By default run.py will connect to logits server at <http://localhost:8977>, if you launch it elsewhere, you need to port forward it to localhost.
+3. Error: "An error occurred (UnrecognizedClientException) when calling the GetParameter operation: The security token included in the request is invalid." means you didn't configure the AWS_LIVE_RAG access keys properly.